MaikelBruin/spotify-soulseek-cli/README.md

 # Spotseek
 Command line interface that integrates the spotify api with the soulseek api.
 Only intended for personal, non-commercial use.
 Support artists and do not use this code to download licensed music.

-Needs the following credentials to run
+Depending on the command, you may need the following credentials to run
 - a spotify access token which you can obtain [using any of the available methods](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token)
 - soulseek credentials